-The following discussion and analysis is based on the consolidated financial statements for the years ended December 31, 2020, 2019 and 2018.
+The following discussion and analysis is based on the consolidated financial statements for the years ended December 31, 2021, 2020 and 2019.
 Our stockholders should read the following discussion and analysis along with our consolidated financial statements and the related notes thereto.
+Unless otherwise stated all amounts are stated in thousands, except share data.